haunt98/posts-go/posts/2022-07-10-bootstrap-go.md

 - Don't overuse `func (*Logger) With`.
 Because if log line is too long, there is a possibility that we can lost it.

-- Use `MarshalLogObject` when we need to hide some field of object when log (field has long or sensitive value)
+- Use `MarshalLogObject` when we need to hide some field of object when log (field is long or has sensitive value)

 - Don't use `Panic`.
 Use `Fatal` for errors when start service to check dependencies.
 If you really need panic level, use `DPanic`.